-The level of significance of every building is identified in the incorporated document, City of Yarra Review of Heritage Overlay Areas 2007 Appendix 8 (as updated from time to time).
+The level of significance of every building is identified in the incorporated document, City of Yarra Database of Heritage Significant Areas, July 2019.
 Details of methodology used to determine levels of significance can be found in City of Yarra Review of Heritage Overlay Areas 2007 (Graeme Butler and Associates), City of Yarra Heritage Gaps Review Two 2013, City of Yarra Heritage Gaps Study July, 2014 - Smith Street South (Anthemion), and Heritage Gap Study: Review of Central Richmond, Stage 2 Final Report, November 2014.